Stanley Bay School

 One year later the school was built at a cost of 754 pounds.
 A team of builders erected two classrooms and a porch.
 When the school was first established it was an extension of Devonport Primary School.
 Miss M Barr, a teacher from Devonport was appointed Head Teacher.

 A further two classrooms and a staff room were added.
 It was at that time that the school was divided into year levels from Year 1 to Year 8.

 The school purchased three sections of land and two houses were removed.
-They turned the sections into the playing field.
+They turned the sections into a playing field.

 During this decade swimming lessons were held at Stanley Bay Beach.
 It was during this time that intermediate schools were established and Stanley Bay no longer had Year 7 and 8 students.

-More neighbouring sections were purchased and five houses removed to create a larger playground.
+More neighbouring sections were purchased and five houses were removed to create a larger playground.
 Later this decade the pool was installed.